 Nils Ellingsgard, born in 1928 in Ål in Hallingdal, is a Norwegian authority on the art of decorative painting – or rosemaling.
-It is through his gem of a book, Norsk rosemåling that we get a better understanding of this world of artistic beauty.
+Through his gem of a book, Norsk rosemåling, we get a better understanding of this world of artistic beauty.

 Let us start by taking a look at what Norwegian society looked like in the early 1700s.

-At the start of the 1700s, Norway had a population of a mere 500,000 – with only 40,000 people living in what was defined as urban areas.
+At the beginning of the century, Norway had a population of a mere 500,000 – with only 40,000 people living in what was defined as urban areas.
 It was a society based on the age-old ways of agriculture, fishing and hunting – and people lived on farms or in cottages scattered across the long-stretched landscape.

-It can be argued that for some isolated parts of Norway, the Middle Ages lasted all up until the 1700s.
+It can be argued that for some isolated parts of Norway, the Middle Ages lasted well into the 1700s.

 Since then, the change of Norwegian society has been immense.
 Today, the Norwegian population has exceeded the five million mark, with 80% residing in towns and cities.

 During the 1700s, the effects of the European industrial revolution gradually also made its way to this Northern outpost, with increased trade and prosperity.
 In its wake, followed changes to people’s living conditions in general and to the type of houses that people lived in.

 All through the Middle Ages – and in certain parts of Norway well into the 1700s and beyond – the typical farmhouse was a single-storey log building with no windows, a so-called årestue.
 The main room – and often the only room – had an open and slightly elevated fireplace in its centre – it had an earthen or stone floor – and a smoke vent in the roof, a ljore.
 The upper part of the room was black from soot.
 The only outside light would come through the smoke vent, which in earlier times consisted of a transparent cow’s stomach stretched over a wooden frame – or the main entrance door.